SLRN Investors Have Opportunity To Lead ACELYRIN, Inc. Securities Fraud Lawsuit

-(MENAFN- PR Newswire) LOS ANGELES, Dec.
-28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ACELYRIN, Inc. ("Acelyrin" or the "Company") (NASDAQ: SLRN ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Jan.
+2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities

 Class Period: May 4, 2023 – September 11, 2023